tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### 2. Budding

 Budding is a rather peaceful end to a Viral Infection cycle.
 Here, the Virions peacefully leave through the cell membrane, while the cell continues to create more Viruses.
+This method of Virion exit does not kill the Host cell.
+However, the remaining Virions in the Host cell become targets of the Host's antibodies (Antibodies are the rescue team your immune system sends to fight off pathogens).